sun-yitao/GrabAIChallenge/README.md

 ## Super Resolution
 The image size I used for WSDAN is 512 by 512, if the input image is significantly smaller than this size, accuracy will be affected.
 To test the effect of small image size, I downsampled each image in the validation set such that the smallest side of the image is 128 pixels and sure enough, the accuracy dropped to 93.60%.

 To mitigate this, I decided to use a script to run super resolution on test images if the image size is below a certain threshold area (I set as 128*256).
-I converted the super resolution model from [DBPN Pytorch](https://github.com/alterzero/DBPN-Pytorch) into a keras model ([can be downloaded here](https://drive.google.com/open?id=1mpCAw6vojqly2bZinlU8Ddt3BGMNjjFn)).
-Running super resolution on the downsampled dataset improves the accuracy to 94.56%
+I converted the super resolution model from [DBPN Pytorch](https://github.com/alterzero/DBPN-Pytorch) into a Keras model ([can be downloaded here](https://drive.google.com/open?id=1mpCAw6vojqly2bZinlU8Ddt3BGMNjjFn)).
+Running super resolution on the downsampled dataset before prediction improves the accuracy to 94.56%

 #### Results